matsengrp/phippery/docs/introduction.rst

-  under study, along with an annotation table of relevant sample-specific information; a peptide table listing all peptides in the phage library and descriptors of interest (virus, protein, locus, etc); and importantly, the reference oligo sequences for the pipeline to align sequencing reads to.
-(ALEX COMMENT: aren't these latter 2 the same? the peptide table and the oligo sequences?)
+  under study, along with an annotation table of relevant sample-specific information; a peptide table listing all peptides in the phage library and descriptors of interest (oligo sequence to align sequencing reads to, virus, protein, locus, etc)
-  (B) A set of command line interface (CLI) tools to perform tasks such as data wrangling or model fitting.
+  (B) A python API to perform tasks such as data wrangling or model fitting.
   Most operations result in "layering" specific transformations onto the primary data structure.
-For more details on code structure and the available CLI, see :ref:`under the hood <sec_python_intro>`.
+For more details on code structure and the available CLI, see :ref:`under the hood <sec_under_the_hood>`.
   (C) An interactive browser-based application presents the layered data, allowing users to aggregate and visualize data by selecting on sample and peptide